This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step Five: Bake the Bread

-Bake in preheated oven for 90 to 95 minutes or until top appears dry and a toothpick inserted in center of each loaf come out clean.
+Bake in preheated oven for 90 to 95 minutes or until top appears dry and a toothpick inserted in center of the loaf comes out clean.

 Cool the bread in the pan, set on a cooling rack, for 30 minutes.
 Invert the bread (I invert it onto a clean dish towel) to remove it from the pan.
 Turn the bread upright onto the cooling rack and cool completely.